CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is the  2 * 3 * 6 * 1 * 10 * 34?

-1322
+12240

 ## Question 4

 What does HTML stand for?

-Hyper Tall Massive Language
+Hypertext markup language

 ## Question 5

 What is CSS useful for?

-Making a website go faster
+Making a website look impressive

 ## Question 6